MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-synchronous-aci.md

 ![Azure Container Instance workflow](media/multiplayer/aci-workflow-diagram-2.png)

-1. At the beginning, there is no server instances.
+1. At the beginning, there are no server instances.
 2. Suddenly a server is needed for players to connect. `ACICreate` is called.
 3. When the create command is executed, the server is not yet up and running.
 The state is *Creating*.
 4. When the deployment is complete (a few minutes), the Event Grid via `ACIMonitor` will notify that the server instance (Container Group 1) is running in a specific IP address (i.e: 1.2.3.4).
 State for the instance is updated to *Running*.